ayoubzulfiqar/butterfly/README.md

 3. **View Current DNS**: The app displays the current DNS settings for the selected adapter.
 4. **Choose DNS Provider**: Browse the list of available DNS providers and select one that suits your needs.
 5. **Apply Changes**: Click the "Apply" button next to your chosen provider to change the DNS settings.
-6. **DPI Bypass (Advanced)**: For maximum unblocking, download GoodbyeDPI from GitHub and place `goodbyedpi.exe` in the app directory.
-Use "Start DPI Bypass" to bypass Deep Packet Inspection blocking.
+6. **DPI Bypass (Advanced)**: Select a DPI bypass mode from the dropdown and click "Start DPI Bypass" for maximum unblocking capability.
+GoodbyeDPI is bundled with the app.
 7. **Restore if Needed**: Use the "Restore to Default" button to revert to your ISP's default DNS settings.

 ## Requirements